Dog “Ownership” A Basic Human Right Or Privilege?

 Dogs (and all animals) do not deserve and should never be abused under any circumstances.
 In order for ignorant, outdated, constraining thoughts beliefs and habits to be abolished we must evolve and enter into a new paradigm of compassion, respect, care, and love for animals or animal abuse will continue in perpetuity.

-This circuitously brings me to the core question, is dog “ownership” a right or privilege?
+This circuitously brings me to the core question, is dog “ownership” a right or privilege and do pets have rights?

 What Is Pet “Ownership”?